 - Worked with Peter in Jerusalem – Acts 3

 We also have writers of the period referring to John in their letters that give us more information about him.
-Polycarp, bishop of Ephesus reveals that:
+Polycarp, bishop of Smyrna reveals that:

 - He made his home and work in Ephesus after the destruction of Jerusalem in 70 AD, which was a key influence on him and his writings.

 - From here he wrote this gospel and three of his epistles around 80 AD.

 - He was eventually exiled to the Isle of Patmos by the Roman emperor Domitian around 94-96 AD and from here he wrote the book of Revelation.

 Each gospel writer had a purpose in writing their books:

 - Matthew writes with the Jew in mind in order to show that Jesus is the Messiah/King.